The Growing of Trees Is Called Dendrology - Nature's Engineering Marvel

 The Fundamental Question: What Type of Agent Is a Tree Growing?

-Recent research from the University of British Columbia reveals that trees even exhibit something akin to "decision "making"—their growth patterns change based on nutrient availability, light conditions, and competition.
-This explains why the same species grown trees in open fields develop broad canopies while forest-grown specimens grow tall and narrow.
-See detailed Facts About Trees.
+Recent research from the University of British Columbia reveals that trees even exhibit something akin to "decision-making"; their growth patterns change based on nutrient availability, light conditions, and competition.
+This explains why the same species of trees grown in open fields develop broad canopies while forest-grown specimens grow tall and narrow.
+See detailed article: Facts About Trees.

 Phase 1: The Growing of Trees Is Called Germination - Nature's Precision Engineering